yireo/magento2-replace-core/README.md

 - `magento/module-swatches-layered-navigation`
 - `magento/module-swatches-graph-ql`

+The SendFriend module could not be removed because of Dotmailer.

+The Multishipping module could not be removed because of Braintree.

 You could try to replace these packages with nothing in your custom project though.

 ## Notes